d3/d3-scale/README.md

 pow().exponent(.5)
 ```

-The returned scale is a function that takes a single argument *x* representing a value in the input domain; the return value is the corresponding value in the output range.
+The returned scale is a function that takes a single argument *x* representing a value in the domain; the return value is the corresponding value in the output range.
 Thus, the returned scale is equivalent to the [sqrt](https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/Math/sqrt) function for numbers; for example sqrt(0.25) returns 0.5.

 <a name="pow" href="#pow">#</a> <b>pow</b>()

-Constructs a new power scale with the default domain [0,1], the default range [0,1], and the default exponent 1.
-Thus, the default power scale is equivalent to the identity function for numbers; for example pow(0.5) returns 0.5.
+Constructs a new power scale with the default [domain](#pow_domain) [0,1], the default [range](#pow_range) [0,1], and the default [exponent](#pow_exponent) 1.
+(Note that this is effectively a [linear](#linear) scale until you set a different exponent.)

 <a name="_pow" href="#_pow">#</a> <i>pow</i>(<i>x</i>)

-Given a value *x* in the input domain, returns the corresponding value in the output range.
+Given a value *x* in the domain, returns the corresponding value in the output range.
 For example, a color encoding:

 ```js
 var s = pow().exponent(.5).domain([10, 100]).range(["brown", "steelblue"]);